preloadA long blonde hair woman is working on a laptop in the living room.

 An empty open yoga studio with a thatched roof overlooking the sea.

-Marriott Bonvoy offers a day pass option for the worker bee, offering a 12-hour access to a room with a desk and private bathroom, complimentary coffee, and bottled water.
+• Marriott Bonvoy day pass in some locations: offering a 12-hour access to a room with a desk and private bathroom, complimentary coffee, and bottled water.
 You also have access to the business center for tasks like printing, scanning, faxing, etc.

 Why embrace the Work from Hotel (WFH) trend?